huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Step 3: If you would like to group certain filters together, click on the **Create Group** button.
 Give the group a descriptive label.
 Underneath the label, drag and drop the items that you would like to appear in the group.

 Step 4: Once finished, **Save** the changes you have made.
 You can now go to the **Library** and view the primary filters you have configured.
-You will see an **Featured/All** toggle in the sidebar:
-- Using the **FEATURED** operator will display the list of templates you chose as primary filters.
-- Using the **ALL** operator will display the list of every template in your collection, including the templates you did not choose as primary filters.

 ### Configure secondary filters